hamishhuggard/models-and-marginalia/docs/_posts/2024-05-20-optimizers.md

 # Optimizers in Deep Learning

 Optimization algorithms are the engines that drive the training of neural networks.
 They determine how the model's parameters are updated to minimize the loss function.
-In this post, we'll explore the most important optimizers used in deep learning today.
+In this post, we'll explore the most important optimizers used in deep learning today, from the foundational [stochastic approximation methods](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-22/issue-3/A-Stochastic-Approximation-Method/10.1214/aoms/1177729586.full) to modern adaptive optimizers.

 ## Table of Contents